No handshakes at meet and greet? Tech show adapts to virus

 LONDON -- A major European technology trade fair has a low-tech idea for reducing virus risks: go hands-free.

-Organizers of this month's Mobile World Congress show are advising attendees to adopt a no-handshake policy, threatening to dampen visiting executives' ability to meet and schmooze customers.
+Organizers of this month's Mobile World Congress trade show are advising attendees to adopt a no-handshake policy, threatening to dampen visitors' ability to meet and schmooze customers.
 Show organizers also plan to step up cleaning and disinfecting and make sure speakers don't use the same microphone.
 Some companies, meanwhile, are pulling out or scaling back plans.

 MWC is an important networking and lobbying opportunity for mobile industry executives and government officials from around the world.
 It's the world's biggest wireless industry trade fair, held in Barcelona, Spain, on the other side of the globe from the virus outbreak's Chinese epicenter.